 These sweet corn muffins are a little sweeter than regular corn muffins, and they're also lighter and more tender.

-With ordinary cornbread, we use half flour and half cornmeal.
-But for these sweet corn muffins, we use three parts all-purpose flour and one part corn meal.
+Ordinary cornbread typically calls for half flour and half cornmeal.
+But for these sweet corn muffins, you'll use three parts all-purpose flour and one part cornmeal.

-And the way we measure, of course, is by weight.
+And the way to measure, of course, is by weight.
 Which means you'll need a digital scale you can set to grams.
-I happen to use this one, which didn't break the bank, and it works well.
-It lets you zero out the weight, too, so you can weigh the flour, zero it out and then add the cornmeal.

 Sweet corn muffins aren't traditional everywhere, but if you sometimes have a craving for a sweet corn muffin, this recipe is for you.
-The sweetness is one reason we make a lighter muffin.
 A rugged, rustic corn muffin wants to be savory, but these light, tender ones just beg to be sweetened.

 Finally, remember to use fresh baking powder.
 If it's older than six months old, it won't provide enough rise.